Group Residency Programme Orkney

 While a car is not essential, it is very useful if you plan to travel around Orkney

-The bus services (Numbers 6 and 7) run between Palace village and Stromness/Kirkwall
+The bus services (Numbers 6 and 7) run between The Palace village and Stromness/Kirkwall

 Electric bikes are available to hire in Orkney